practicalli/clojure/docs/clojure-cli/repl-reloaded.md

 ## Hotload Libraries

-`add-libs` "hot-loads" one or more libraries into a running REPL, avoiding the need to restart the REPL and loosing any state just to use a new library with the project.
+`add-libs` to hotload one or more libraries into a running REPL, avoiding the need to restart the REPL and loosing any state just to use a new library with the project.

 ![Hotload libraries into a Clojure REPL](https://raw.githubusercontent.com/practicalli/graphic-design/live/clojure/clojure-repl-hotload-libraries.png)

-`add-libs` is typically called from a rich comment block or [a separate `dev/user.clj` file](/clojure-cli/projects/configure-repl-startup.md#create-a-devuserclj-file-and-envdev-alias) to avoid being loaded with application code.
+`add-libs` is typically called from a rich comment block or [a separate `dev/user.clj` file](/clojure/clojure-cli/repl-startup/) to avoid being loaded with application code.

 Once hot-loaded, a library namespace can be required as if the dependency had been added to the project configuration before the REPL started.

 [practicalli/clojure-webapp-hotload-libraries](https://github.com/practicalli/clojure-webapp-hotload-libraries) is an example project that uses REPL driven development and hot loading of libraries to build a very simple web server using http-kit and hiccup.

 ???
-WARNING "Add-libs is an experimental feature"
+WARNING "Add-libs is an unreleased feature"
     `add-libs` is not yet an official feature and currently available only in the [add-libs3 branch](https://github.com/clojure/tools.deps.alpha/tree/add-lib3) of the now deprecated `clojure.tools.deps.alpha` library.  add-libs should become official release in 2023, although not in within `org.clojure/tools.deps` library.

     [clojure/tools.deps](https://github.com/clojure/tools.deps) is the official library for all released functions from the alpha library